-1075 To write RATTUS code inside Haskell one must use GHC with the flag -fplugin=Rattus.Plugin, 1076 which enables the RATTUS plugin described above.
-Figure 11 shows a complete program that 1077 illustrates the interaction between Haskell and RATTUS.
-The language is imported via the Rattus a stream function of type $Str \ a \rightarrow Str \ b$ into a Haskell value of type $Trans \ a \ b$ defined as follows:
+To write Rattus code inside Haskell one must use GHC with the flag -fplugin=Rattus.Plugin, which enables the Rattus plugin described above.
+Figure 11 shows a complete program that illustrates the interaction between Haskell and Rattus.
+The language is imported via the Rattus module, with the Rattus.Stream providing a stream library (of which we have seen an excerpt in Figure 1).
+We only have one RATTUS function, summing, which is indicated by an annotation.
+This function uses the scan combinator to define a stream transducer that sums up its input stream.
+Finally, we use the runTransducer function that is provided by the Rattus.ToHaskell module.
+It turns a stream function of type $Str\ a \to Str\ b$ into a Haskell value of type $Trans\ a\ b$ defined as follows: